-Whether it is a “pow wok” with a single handle or a large wok with two metal handles, carbon steel is by far the most preferred.
+Whether it is a “pow wok” with a single handle or a large wok with two metal handles, carbon steel is our top choice.
 Fairly inexpensive and lighter than cast iron, carbon steel woks season nicely over time to create a non-stick surface.

 It takes some time to create a shiny patina, and continued care is needed to maintain that non-stick characteristic, but we think you’ll find it’s well worth the extra TLC.
 Below is a picture of a brand new American-made carbon steel wok with wooden handles.

 What does a good wok patina look like, you ask?
 Our wok pictured below is a large 20-inch wok that is about 6 years old, and we regularly hand scrub and wash it after every use, frequently (but not always) using a very small amount of dish soap.

 After a carbon steel wok is washed, it must be reheated and be given a light coating of vegetable oil to avoid rusting.

 If it isn’t already obvious, we prefer woks made of carbon steel.
 They are generally made of a 14 gauge steel (about 1.6 mm thick) so they are sturdy yet not too heavy.
 Carbon steel woks heat up quickly and evenly, are very durable and also relatively inexpensive.

 What is the right size?

-The majority of Chinese woks are 13 inches and fit perfectly on a range top.
-Most modern Chinese kitchens are equipped with range tops, an all-too-important kitchen hood, and a door to the kitchen so the cooking smells don’t escape into the main living area.
+The majority of Chinese woks are 13-14 inches, and fit perfectly on a range top.
+Most modern Chinese kitchens are equipped with range tops, the all-too-important kitchen hood, and a door to the kitchen so the cooking smells don’t escape into the main living area.

 What shape do I want?

-Round-bottomed woks create a nice hot spot at the bottom of the wok while allowing even heat around the sides of the entire wok—perfect for smaller portions and using the superheated wok sides to create wok hay.
+Round-bottomed woks create a nice hot spot at the bottom while allowing even heat around the sides of the entire wok—perfect for smaller portions and using the superheated wok sides to create wok hay.

 We love our dedicated wok burner and can get restaurant quality results.
-That said, of course, most homes do not have a dedicated wok burner!
-To solve this problem, you’ll need a wok ring or a flat-bottomed wok.
-Both are great solutions.
-If you’re using the wok ring, just be sure to keep it stable and balanced while cooking.
+That said, most homes do not have a dedicated wok burner!
+To solve this problem, you’ll need a wok ring if using a round-bottomed wok—just be sure to keep it stable and balanced while cooking.

-Gas flames can touch and heat your wok directly but in most cases, it is best to have your flat bottom wok sit on an electric range to give direct heat.
-Electric ranges are very hot and it can be tricky to control, so if your wok looks like it’s overheating, the surest thing to do is remove it from the burner.
+Gas flames can touch and heat your wok directly.
+With an electric stove, it is best to have your flat bottom wok sit on the electric range to give it direct heat.
+Electric ranges are very hot, and it can be tricky to control, so if your wok looks like it’s overheating, the surest thing to do is remove it from the burner.

 What kind of handles should my wok have?

-Single handles are a key design of the “pow wok” for tossing food in the wok while creating wok hay.
+Single handles are a key design of the “pow wok” for tossing food in the wok while creating wok hei.
 You can see what I mean by checking out our Beef Chow Fun Rice Noodles post and the short video within.

 Do I need a wok lid?

 It was a fast-moving pace, and I would have to keep up or get that “you’re holding things up!” glare.
 I was responsible for ensuring we cooked all of the dishes for a given table AND that the faster cooking dishes were given the right order of priority.

 He started with heating the righthand wok and tossing in the ingredients with oil, garlic, and wine and covering it with a wok lid (elapsed time was about 30 seconds).
-Next, he would do the same with the left wok and as soon as he covered the left wok, the wok lid would come off the right wok, the seasonings would go in, then the cornstarch slurry and a little more oil to give the food that restaurant sheen.
+Next, he would do the same with the left wok and as soon as he covered the left wok, the wok lid would come off the right wok, the seasonings would go in, and then the cornstarch slurry and a little more oil to give the food that restaurant sheen.

 While I moved the finished dish to the waiter station and placed the next dish, he would wash the wok.
 This is why you put the faster cooking dish on the right side, because the left wok would have a little more cooking time.

-TLDR: The point is that a wok lid is an essential part of wok cooking, especially when it comes to superheating the sides of the wok to create wok hay.
+TLDR: The point is, a wok lid is an essential part of wok cooking, especially when it comes to superheating the sides to create wok hei.
 You’ll need it for for steaming, stewing, and braising, too!
 So spring for the lid.

 What kind of kitchen hood do I need?

 When we did our kitchen makeover, we invested in a Viking stove with a special wok burner and a Viking hood vented through the roof (Note: this is not a sponsored post!)
 Both are a joy to cook with, and the vent keeps the house free of smoke and weird smells.

 The vent hood blower motor is variable speed and is very powerful, so there are no traces of grease in the kitchen other than where they’re supposed to be––in the grease traps.

 I also want to comment on microwaves with vent motors installed over the stove, since they are so common.
-In general, the fans that come with microwave ovens are usually 300 cfms and are not very powerful.
+In general, the fans that come with microwave ovens are usually 300 cfms and not very powerful.